BUPD Policies & Procedures

 Requirements and Procedures

-If you have any questions, please direct an email to Sgt.
-Roy Betz.
+If you have any questions, please direct an email to Captain Roy Betz.

 Butler University Public Safety has developed a best practices procedure for bus idling.
 This includes school buses, tour buses, tractor trailers making delivers among other vehicles.
 Please refer to the policy for further information.